A foreign individual (“Investor”) would like to operate a bar in Vientiane.

 There are several business forms in Laos, including the below:

-Thus, a private limited company is the most suitable business form to operate a bar in Laos and the Investor proceeded with incorporation of a private limited company.
+Thus, a private limited company is the most suitable business form to operate a bar in Laos and the Investor proceeded with the incorporation of such a company.

 Investment Licence